PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {% end %}
 <!-- prettier-ignore-end -->

-The blocks will be introduced step by step in the tutorial.
+The blocks will be introduced gradually throughout the tutorial.

-Before we begin, also take a look at the following diagram that describes the Hive.
-Don't be intimidated, it may appear complicated.
-For now, just quickly scan it and continue with the tutorial.
-Once you have completed the tutorial, you can return to review the diagram and see if it becomes clearer to you.
+Before we start, please also take a look at the diagram below that explains the Hive.
+Don't worry if it seems complex at first glance.
+Just give it a quick scan for now and proceed with the tutorial.
+Once you finish the tutorial, you can come back to review the diagram and see if it becomes easier to understand.

 <!-- prettier-ignore-start -->
 {% mermaid() %}